arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/06.opta-azure-iot-tutorial-en/content.md

 To establish a connection to Azure IoT, you don't need to make any changes to your sketch.
 All the configurations necessary to make the transmission of data from Opta™ to the Microsoft Cloud work are enclosed in a few lines of code.

-In the file `Azure_IoT_Hub_Opta.ino`, at lines 6 and 7, you have the option to set the connection as Wi-Fi or Ethernet based on the uncommented definition.
+In the file `Azure_IoT_Hub_Opta.ino`, at lines 6 and 7, you have the option to set the connection as Wi-Fi® or Ethernet based on the uncommented definition.

 If you are using Ethernet, the code should be set up like this: